-Quantitative methods that are used to determine minimum inhibitory concentrations provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
-For anaerobic bacteria, the susceptibility to metronidazole can be determined by the reference agar dilution method or by alternate standardized test methods1.
+Quantitative methods are used to determine antimicrobial inhibitory concentrations (MICs) provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
+For anaerobic bacteria, the susceptibility to metronidazole can be determined by the reference broth or agar dilution method1,2.
 The MIC values obtained should be interpreted according to the following criteria:

 For protozoal parasites: Standardized tests do not exist for use in clinical microbiology laboratories.